Laser diode: History

-As early as 1953 John von Neumann described the concept of semiconductor laser in an unpublished manuscript.

 Following theoretical treatments of M.G.
-Bernard, G. Duraffourg and William P. Dumke in the early 1960s coherent light emission from a gallium arsenide (GaAs) semiconductor diode (a laser diode) was demonstrated in 1962 by two US groups led by Robert N. Hall at the General Electric research center and by Marshall Nathan at the IBM T.J.
+Bernard, G. Duraffourg, and William P. Dumke in the early 1960s, coherent light emission from a gallium arsenide (GaAs) semiconductor diode (a laser diode) was demonstrated in 1962 by two US groups led by Robert N. Hall at the General Electric research center and by Marshall Nathan at the IBM T.J.
 Watson Research Center.
-There has been ongoing debate as to whether IBM or GE invented the first laser diode which was largely based on theoretical work by William P. Dumke at IBM's Kitchawan Lab (currently known as the Thomas J. Watson Research Center) in Yorktown Heights, NY.
-The priority is given to General Electric group who have obtained and submitted their results earlier; they also went further and made a resonant cavity for their diode.
+There has been ongoing debate as to whether IBM or GE invented the first laser diode, which was largely based on theoretical work by William P. Dumke at IBM's Kitchawan Lab (currently known as the Thomas J. Watson Research Center) in Yorktown Heights, NY.
+The priority is given to the General Electric group, who submitted their results earlier; they also went further and made a resonant cavity for their diode.
 It was initially speculated, by MIT's Ben Lax among other leading physicists, that silicon or germanium could be used to create a lasing effect, but theoretical analyses convinced William P. Dumke that these materials would not work.
-Instead, he suggested Gallium Arsenide as a good candidate.
-The first visible wavelength laser diode was demonstrated by Nick Holonyak, Jr. later in 1962; he used gallium arsenide-phosphide alloy.
+Instead, he suggested gallium arsenide as a good candidate.
+The first visible-wavelength laser diode was demonstrated by Nick Holonyak, Jr. later in 1962; he used gallium arsenide phosphide.

-Other teams at MIT Lincoln Laboratory, Texas Instruments, and RCA Laboratories were also involved in and received credit for their historic initial demonstrations of efficient light emission and lasing in semiconductor diodes in 1962 and thereafter.
+Other teams at MIT Lincoln Laboratory, Texas Instruments, and RCA Laboratories were also involved in, and received credit for, their historic initial demonstrations of efficient light emission and lasing in semiconductor diodes in 1962 and thereafter.
 GaAs lasers were also produced in early 1963 in the Soviet Union by the team led by Nikolay Basov.

-In the early 1960s liquid phase epitaxy (LPE) was invented by Herbert Nelson of RCA Laboratories.
-By layering the highest quality crystals of varying compositions, it enabled the demonstration of the highest quality heterojunction semiconductor laser materials for many years.
-LPE was adopted by all the leading laboratories, worldwide and used for many years.
-It was finally supplanted in the 1970s by molecular beam epitaxy and organometallic chemical vapor deposition.
+In the early 1960s, liquid-phase epitaxy (LPE) was invented by Herbert Nelson of RCA Laboratories.
+By layering the highest-quality crystals of varying compositions, it enabled the demonstration of the highest-quality heterojunction semiconductor laser materials for many years.
+LPE was adopted by all the leading laboratories worldwide and was used for many years.
+It was finally supplanted in the 1970s by molecular-beam epitaxy and organometallic chemical vapor deposition.

 Diode lasers of that era operated with threshold current densities of 1000 A/cm2 at 77 K temperatures.
-Such performance enabled continuous-lasing to be demonstrated in the earliest days.
-However, when operated at room temperature, about 300 K, threshold current densities were two orders of magnitude greater, or 100,000 A/cm2 in the best devices.
+Such performance enabled continuous lasing to be demonstrated in the earliest days.
+However, when operated at room temperature, about 300 K, threshold current densities were two orders of magnitude greater, or 100,000 A/cm2, in the best devices.
 The dominant challenge for the remainder of the 1960s was to obtain low threshold current density at 300 K and thereby to demonstrate continuous-wave lasing at room temperature from a diode laser.